tom-nook/toulbox/posts/what-is-devsecops.md

   docker push $IMAGE_ID:$VERSION
 ```

-The reason we are creating an image is because we want other users to be able to simple 'PULL' the image whenever they wish to use the product.
-Additionally, it makes it easier to deploy to any server that is capable of running Docker such as a Kubernetes cluster, EKS, AKS, GKE, etc.
+We are creating an image because we want other users to 'PULL' the image whenever they wish to use the product.
+Additionally, it makes it easier to deploy to any server capable of running Docker, such as a Kubernetes cluster, EKS, AKS, GKE, etc.

-In our case it will be elastic beanstalk's docker platform.
-Lastly, it is helpful to have each image saved to the container registry in case, somehow an image is deployed that is broken.
-In that scenario, we can easily deploy the previous tag to the server in under a minute so that our users/customers ideally do not experience downtime (broken site experience).
+In our case, it will be elastic beanstalk's docker platform.
+Lastly, it is helpful to have each image saved to the container registry in case.
+Somehow a broken image is deployed that.
+In that scenario, we can quickly deploy the previous tag to the server in under a minute so that our users/customers ideally do not experience downtime (broken site experience).

 ## II.
 CD => The AWS Docker Platform via Elastic Beanstalk

 ### II.
 Parts of the (CD) Security Pipeline

-#### II.a Zip files for Elastic Beanstalk with the unique tag for versioning - QA
+#### II.a Zip files for Elastic Beanstalk with the unique tag for versioning - Q.A.

-We again rebuild the image for Elastic Beanstalk which has specific requirements such as having a zipped archive with a `Dockerfile` and `main.go`/main file of the programming language.
+We again rebuild the image for Elastic Beanstalk, which has specific requirements such as having a zipped archive with a `Dockerfile` and `main.go`/main file of the programming language.

 ```yaml
 ### Above is still the same